flyteorg/flytesnacks/cookbook/docs/ml_training.rst

        :text: NLP Processing with Gensim
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Word Embedding and Topic Modelling on Lee Background Corpus with Gensim
+    Word embedding and topic modelling on lee background corpus with Gensim

     ---